tudorscanner/slate/source/includes/_flights_live_prices.md

 `GET /pricing/v1.0/{SessionKey}`

 <aside class="notice">
-  Please note that the actual polling endpoint will be provided in the successful response of the <a href="#creating-the-session">Create Request</a>.
+  Please note that the actual polling endpoint will be provided in the successful response of the <a href="#creating-the-session">Creating the session</a> request.
 </aside>

 *TRY IT OUT*